hi-tech-AI/pdf-to-doc/README.md

-# PDF to DOCX Conversion Script
+# PDF to DOCX Conversion

 This project provides two methods for converting PDF files to DOCX format using Python: